 Beau died.
 The recession hit.
 In 2011, Fern lost her job when the US Gypsum plant shut down in Empire, Nevada.
 She’d worked there for years, alongside Beau, and stayed.

-With nowhere to go and no house to live in, Fern builds out a van – Vanguard, she calls him – stores her unnecessary belongings, hugs an old jacket of Beau’s close to her heart, gives it a kiss, and hits the road.
-After all, she doesn’t need much of anything now, right?
+With nowhere to go and no house to live in, Fern, now a lonely nomad, builds out a van – Vanguard, she calls him – stores her unnecessary belongings, hugs an old jacket of Beau’s close to her heart, gives it a kiss and hits the road.
+She doesn’t need anything else, right?

 Linda May, who lives in a van too, tells Fern how she found Bob Wells and nomad life.
 She draws a map to Arizona where Bob’s support group gathers “for people that need help.”
 “No,” Fern says, “I’m not going to come.”
 She can’t allow any need.
 Not now.